deepixel-dev1/deepixel-dev1.github.io/makanative/tutorial/README.md

 #### 5. To run the MAKA API, call the process function of IMaka.

   ```
-  // All generation of MAKA API are excuted by process function in IMaka
+  // All generation of MAKA API are excuted by process function in IMaka.
   // Parameters(img and _MAKA_DATA_) except MAKA_MODE has both input and output properties
   g_ptrMaka->process(img, MAKA_MODE, _MAKA_DATA_);
   ```